altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 ```Terminal
 jupyter lab
 ```

+{{< admonition type="abstract" title="Running your app in future" open=false >}}
+The above steps set things up for the first time, but in future you will not need to go through all the steps.
+For Windows, the steps are:
+- Start `Anaconda Prompt`
+- Move into the folder you are working in, for example `cd graphical-data-apps`
+- Activate the Python environment in that folder, with `<environment name>\Scripts\activate`
+- Run `jupyter lab`, which will open a new tab in your browser with Jupyter Lab.
+- Open a Terminal in your Jupyter Lab tab, and enter the command `streamlit run <name of python file>` On Linux / MacOS, the steps are:
+- Start `Terminal`
+- Move into the folder you are working in, for example `cd graphical-data-apps`
+- Activate the Python environment in that folder, with `source ./<environment name>/bin/activate`
+- Enter the command `jupyter lab` in Terminal to start a browser tab with Jupyter Lab
+- Open a Terminal in your Jupyter Lab tab, and enter the command `streamlit run <name of python file>`
+{{< /admonition >}}

 ## Jupyter Lab
 In the Jupyter Lab **file navigator** in the sidebar to the left, find and move into the folder we made called `graphical-data-app` (this should be in your home folder, or another default location).